 You can build your developer portal in two ways:

 - Managed version - by editing and customizing the portal, which is built into your API Management instance and is accessible through the URL

 <your-api-management-instance-name>.developer.azure-api.net.
 Refer to this documentation article to learn how to access and customize the managed portal.

 - Self-hosted version - by deploying and self-hosting your portal outside of an API Management instance.
-This approach allows you to edit the portal's codebase and extend the provided core functionality.
-You also need to upgrade the portal to the latest version yourself.
-For details and instructions, refer to the GitHub repository with the source code of the portal.
-The tutorial for the managed version walks through the portal's administrative panel, which is also featured in the self-hosted version.
+This approach allows you to edit the portal's codebase and extend the provided core functionality - for example, implement custom widgets for integrations with third party systems.
+In this scenario, you are the portal's maintainer and you are responsible for upgrading the portal to the latest version.
+For details and instructions, refer to the GitHub repository with the source code of the portal and the tutorial on implementing a widget.
+The tutorial for the managed version walks through the portal's administrative panel, which is common for the managed and the self-hosted versions.